Group 18 elements of the modern periodic table

 - Noble gases have very high ionization enthalpies.

 - They have large positive values of electron gain enthalpy.

 Noble gases have no tendency to gain or lose electrons under ordinary conditions.
-This is the only reason due to which they do not participate in chemical reactions and remain inert.
+This is the only reason why they do not participate in chemical reactions and remain inert.
 According to modern researchers, it has been seen that noble gases can be compelled to take part in a chemical reaction under certain specific conditions.

 We have briefly seen the properties of noble gases and the reason for such characteristics.
-For any further query on this topic, install Byju’s the learning app.
+For any further queries on this topic, install BYJU’S learning app.

 Noble gases belong to which group of the periodic table?

 Noble gases are the chemical elements which belong to group 18 of the periodic table.